 Q25.
 Can I visit Pangong Tso from Manali?

 Similar to the question answered for traveling to Tso Moriri from Manali, it is highly not recommended to travel to Pangong Tso from Manali side.
-Tso Moriri still is a short diversion from Manali Leh Highway, but then for Pangong Tso, you are looking to travel from Jispa/Sarchu to Pangong Tso directly which is much longer in the distance.
+Tso Moriri still is a short diversion from Manali Leh Highway, but for Pangong Tso, you are looking to travel from Jispa/Sarchu to Pangong Tso directly which is much longer in distance.

 Hence, first go to Leh, rest for a day and then travel to Nubra Valley first to get your body acclimatized.
 Then travel to Pangong Tso for an overnight stay.
-This way you reduce the chances of getting hit with AMS and have other required things including permits & taxis in the order as well.
+This way you reduce the chances of getting hit with AMS and have other required things including permits and taxis in order as well.

 Q26.
 Is there any map of Leh Ladakh?

-Yes, there exist DoW Maps of Ladakh which I created to give you the details on places, distances, important monasteries, mountain passes, lakes, etc. in entire Ladakh covering Nubra Valley, Sham Valley, Pangong Tso, Tso Moriri, Hanle and other parts of Changthang Valley.
+Yes, there exist DoW Maps of Ladakh which I created to give you the details on places, distances, important monasteries, mountain passes, lakes, etc. in entire Ladakh covering Nubra Valley, Sham Valley, Pangong Tso, Tso Moriri, Hanle, and other parts of Changthang Valley.

 Q27.
 Can I cross Rohtang Pass on Tuesday?

 However, you can travel from Keylong side to Rohtang Pass on any day, including Tuesday.
-You do not need any permit for Rohtang Pass when you travel to Manali from Keylong side.
+You do not need any permit for Rohtang Pass when you travel to Manali from the Keylong side.

-Other Articles in the Series
+Other Articles in this FAQ Series

 Conclusion